All chocolate comes from cacao beans. Photo courtesy of Amano Chocolate, a NIBBLE Top Pick Of The Week.

 BALLOTIN

-A ballotin is a box developed in Belgium with structured compartments designed to prevent the chocolates from crushing each other.
-Unlike boxes that hold chocolate in ridged paper cups, chocolates in ballotins cannot move from their designated compartments.
-Ballotins are of elegant design, befitting its contents.
-The ballotin was invented in 1912 by Louise Agostini, whose husband was a grandson of the founder of Neuhaus Chocolates.
+A ballotin is a box developed in Belgium with structured compartments designed to prevent pieces of chocolate from crushing each other.
+Unlike boxes that hold individual chocolate bonbons in ridged paper cups, chocolates in ballotins cannot move from their designated compartments.
+Ballotins are of elegant design, befitting their contents.
+The ballotin was invented in 1915 by Louise Agostini, whose husband, Jean Neuhaus Jr., was a grandson of the founder of Neuhaus Chocolates.
+Jean Neuhaus Jr., grandson of the founder of the famous Belgian chocolatier.

 BARREL-AGED CHOCOLATE